harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

   vertex v, then v appears after u in the ordering

 ## Traversal

+### DFS
-* DFS makes deep incursions into a graph, retreating only when it runs out of new nodes to visit
+  * Makes deep incursions into a graph, retreating only when it runs out of new nodes to visit
-* DFS can end up taking a long and convoluted route to a vertex that is actually very close by
+  * Can end up taking a long and convoluted route to a vertex that is actually very close by
+  * If vertices are deeper time complexity is more
+  * Application: Finding Connected components, Topological sort
+###BFS
-* BFS visits vertices in increasing order of their distance from the starting point
+  * Visit vertices in **increasing order of their distance** from the starting point
   * BFS **always provides the shortest path** between two connected vertices
   * BFS is a broader, shallower search like the propagation of a wave upon water
-* Queue is used for BFS implementation
+  * Queue is used for BFS implementation (Memory Constraints)
+  * Applications: Finding Shortest Path, Bipertiteness